-4.15 The neighbourhood area has several important footpaths that provide access to the wider countryside, with walks along the River Wye.
-The only foot crossing of the Wye to connect the settlements of Brampton Abbotts and Foy is in a deteriorating state but useable.
+4.15 The Neighbourhood Development Plan area has several important footpaths that provide access to the wider countryside, with walks along the River Wye.
+These include 4.5 miles of the 136-mile-long Wye Valley Walk and 3.75 miles of the 150-mile circular Herefordshire Trail.
+The only foot crossing of the Wye to connect the settlements of Brampton Abbotts and Foy is in a deteriorating but currently useable state.
 On the east bank the lane runs through pasture beside the river.